sashera1/parallel_pca/README.txt

 dimensions is how many pca dimensions you want returned -d (or -debug) optional flag for debug mode

-This program only runs on a square integer matrix of the format:
+This program only runs on a integer matrix of the format:

 rowCount
 colCount